Colorado Mesa University

-Freshmen and transfer students (up to 105 credit hours) with a minimum 2.0 (WUE) and 2.5 (M&P) GPA and a permanent address from 32 states in the western and mid-western United States are automatically considered for reduced tuition rates upon completion of the admissions process.
+Freshmen and transfer students (up to 105 credit hours) with a minimum 2.0 (WUE) and 2.5 (M&P) GPA, as well as a permanent address from 32 states in the western and mid-western United States, are automatically considered for reduced tuition rates upon completion of the admissions process.

-CMU provides the resources you need to make your dreams attainable.
-If you work hard and invest in yourself, CMU will invest in you.
-A wide variety of scholarships are available, including merit, leadership, athletic, transfer, departmental and opportunity scholarships.
+CMU provides the resources needed to make dreams attainable.
+CMU will invest in students who work hard to invest in themselves.
+A wide variety of scholarships are available, including merit, leadership, athletic, transfer, departmental, and opportunity scholarships.

-Scholarships for high-achieving freshmen are based on two of the following three criteria: class rank, weighted GPA and ACT/SAT score.
-All awards automatic upon completion of the admissions process and are renewable for up to 120 credit hours.
+Scholarships for high-achieving freshmen are based on two of the following three criteria: class rank, weighted GPA, and ACT/SAT scores.
+All awards are automatic upon completion of the admissions process and are renewable for up to 120 credit hours.
 To be awarded a scholarship, students are required to meet minimum test scores (SAT 470 evidence-based reading and writing, 500 math; ACT 19 math/18 english/17 reading)